rasi10/JAVA19-groups-schedule/schedule.md

-## Schedule for grou presentation friday the 21st 13.00 - 16.00
+## Schedule for group presentationsfriday the 21st 13.00 - 16.00

 | Plats     | Group        |
 |-----------|--------------|